2008 Asian Junior Athletics Championships

 The 2008 Asian Junior Athletics Championships was the 13th edition of the international athletics competition for Asian under-20 athletes, organised by the Asian Athletics Association.
-It took place from 12–15 July at the Madya Stadium in Jakarta.
+It took place from 12 to 15 July at the Madya Stadium in Jakarta.
 It was the third occasion that the Indonesian capital had hosted the event, following the inaugural edition in 1986 and the fifth hosting in 1994.
 A total of 44 events were contested, which were divided equally between male and female athletes.